Are you wondering if there are enough life coach jobs out there?

 - Job-sharing, the gig-economy and the recession has further sent people scrambling for help to navigate this brave new world of online and app-related work, and they are also willing to hire coaches.

-In the dating and relationship realm, two big things are happening:
+In the dating and relationship realm, three big things are happening:

 - So many dating apps.
 So much confusion.
 Remember when yahoo personals was a skeevy thing that you would never tell your friends about?
 Now your divorced parents may be openly on Tinder.
 The choice overwhelm and the emphasis on social media has led folks to realize they need HELP.
 So, enter date coaches :).